javalin/website/_posts/tutorials/2018-09-27-javalin-graalvm-example.md

 Reflection didn’t work.
 This is not a big surprise, but shows the fundamental weakness of GraalVM: it can’t guarantee that your application works, even if it compiles.

 To fix this issue, we have to tell GraalVM that the class ServletMapping has to be included in the binary.
 Since it’s reflection and no ‘normal’ part of the code, it didn’t detect it.
-There’s two possibilities to do this: code-based and JSON configuration-based.
+There are two possibilities to do this: code-based and JSON configuration-based.
 I tested both, I think I prefer the json approach but in the end it does not really matter.
 Add a file with the following contents to your project:

 ```js
 [